amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 {% endcodeblock %}

-Notice, that by convention classes names are capitalized, while instance variables and objects are not.
+Notice that by convention, class names are capitalized, while instance variables and objects are not.
 Another important aspect of models is that their properties are dynamic; they can be created on the fly and don’t have any specific types associated with them.

 **Test what you just coded!**